andytlim/aotk-wiki/Haleal-Avalon.md

 ## Trivia
-* Haleal comes from the name 'Halil' which means 'intimmate friend'.
+* Haleal comes from the name Halil which means "intimmate friend" in Arabic.